Koshi Province

 Koshi Province (कोशी प्रदेश) is an autonomous province of Nepal adopted by the Constitution of Nepal on 20 September 2015.
-It covers an area of 25905 km2, about 17.5% of the country's total area.
-With the industrial city of Biratnagar as its capital, the province includes the towns of Birtamod, Sundar Haraincha, Damak, Dharan, Itahari, Triyuga Municipality and Mechinagar, and Mount Everest, Kangchenjunga and Ama Dablam.
-Koshi River, the largest river of the nation, forms the province's western boundary.
+It covers an area of 25905 km2, which is about 17.5% of the country's total area.
+With the industrial city of Biratnagar as its capital, the province includes the major towns of Birtamod, Sundar Haraincha, Damak, Dharan, Itahari, Triyuga Municipality, and Mechinagar.
+It further hosts a number of Himalayan peaks including Mount Everest, Kangchenjunga (the third highest peak on Earth), Lhotse (the fourth highest peak), Makalu (the fifth highest peak), Cho Oyu (the sixth highest peak), and Ama Dablam.

+The river Koshi, the largest river of the nation, and the Koshi Tappu wildlife reserve form the province's western boundary.
+The province is bordered by the Tibet Autonomous Region of China to the north, the Indian states of Sikkim and West Bengal to the east and Bihar to the south, and Bagmati Province and Madhesh Province to the west.
+The province also hosts the Koshi highway, which is one of the three crucial Nepalese north-south corridors that are designed to connect India and China via land.

 Under the First-past-the-post voting system issued by the Constituency Delimitation Commission, Nepal, the province hosts 28 parliamentary seats and 56 provincial assembly seats.

-The province is bordered by the Tibet Autonomous Region of China to the north, the Indian states of Sikkim and West Bengal to the east, Bihar to the south, and Bagmati Province and Madhesh Province to the west.
 According to the 2021 Nepal census, there are around five million people in the province, with a population density of 190 per square kilometre.
-In the 2011 Nepal census, the province had approximately 4.5 million people.
+Per the earlier 2011 Nepal census, the province had approximately 4.5 million people.

 Etymology

 The province is named Koshi after the Koshi River, which is the largest river in the country.
 On 1 March 2023 the former temporary name of the province, Province No. 1, was changed to Koshi Province.

-The Kosi River is significantly and culturally an important river of Nepal.
-The Koshi River is called Kausika in the Rigveda and Kausiki in the Mahabharata.The Kosi is associated with many ancient spiritual stories.
-It is mentioned in the Bal Kand section of Valmiki's Ramayana as the Kausiki who is the form assumed by Satyavati after her death.
-In the Markandeya Purana, the Kosi is described as the primal force.
-Due to the violent nature of the Kosi in monsoon season, legend says that Parvati, the wife of Shiva, after defeating the demon Durg, became known as the warrior goddess Durga who transformed into Kaushiki.
-In Ramayana, the river Ganges is depicted as her elder sister.
-According to Mahabharata epic, the God of death took the form of a woman and resides on the banks of the river to limit population growth.
-Kosi resonates with the folklore of Mithila.
-The most important depictions of Kosi folklore are Kosi as a virgin absolutely carefree and full of energy, and as a frustrated wife of old hermit Richeek wandering in the Himalayas.
-Koshi river is also invoked as the mother: 'Kosi Ma'.